01-edu/public/docs/setup_of_external_repo.md

 - Go to the settings tab of your projects repository.
 - On the option page find the GitHub Pages section.
 - Please see below the settings to follow.
-(Please not that it might take up to 10 mins for your page to be pusblished)
+  (Please not that it might take up to 10 mins for your page to be published)

 ![sceenshot 1](img/adding-exercises-repository/1.png)